gammy/macbook8-1_archlinux/README.md

 ----------------
 - The volume up / down buttons, which ought to trigger `XF86AudioLowerVolume` and `XF86AudioRaiseVolume`, don't even trigger scan/keycodes (`xev`), so I can't use them at all at the moment.
 - An unresolved problem is how to utilize the keyboard LED brightness keys.
 The only way I can currently configure the brightness is by writing to `/sys/`, which requires root priveleges.
 The only way I can think of is to handle the key events via the acpi handler (ie `/etc/acpi/handler.sh`), but these keys don't trigger acpi events!
 - Touchpad / Multitouch: It's currently quite twitchy.
 I haven't figured out a scheme for emulating the standard X resize method (CTRL+right-drag), since there is no right button.
-I'd also like to make the touchpad continue "following" a moving finger even when other fingers are present.
-Ie, if I rest one finger to the bottom left of the touchpad, and move my left finger as usual, I want the left finger to be ignored)

 Untested
 --------